capacitor-community/sqlite/docs/API.md

 ## Databases Location

-The plugin add a suffix "SQLite" and an extension ".db" to the database name given as options in the `open method` ie (fooDBSQLite.db)
+The plugin add a suffix "SQLite" and an extension ".db" to the database name given as options in the `capConnectionOptions` or `capSQLiteOptions` ie (fooDB -> fooDBSQLite.db).
+If the name given contains the extension `.db` it will be removed ie (foo.db) will become internally (fooSQLite.db) after adding the suffix.

 ### Android